 Modeled off of CNCF Working Group model ( https://github.com/cncf/toc/blob/master/workinggroups/README.md )

 The purpose of working groups is to study and report on a particular question and make recommendations based on its findings.
-The end result of a working group may be a new project proposal, landscape, whitepaper ,or even a report detailing its findings.
-The intention of working groups is not to host a full project or specification.
+The result of a working group may be a new project proposal, landscape, whitepaper, or even a report detailing its findings.
+Working groups do not intend to host a complete project or specification.
 Working Groups can be formed at any time but must be sponsored by a TAC member and with an affirmative vote of the Open Mainframe Project TAC.
 The TAC can also shut down a working group with a majority vote.

 Working Groups must be proposed via a new GitHub Issue.
 Working Group proposals submitted to the Open Mainframe Project TAC must provide the following information to the best of your ability: